- 📥 Set up backups

 Running backups manually is good for validating your configuration, but I'm guessing that you want to run borgmatic automatically, say once a day.
 To do that, you can configure a separate job runner to invoke it periodically.

 If you're using cron, download the sample cron file.
 Then, from the directory where you downloaded it:

-You can modify the cron file if you'd like to run borgmatic more or less frequently.
+can also modify the cron file if you'd like to run borgmatic more or less

 Feel free to modify the timer file based on how frequently you'd like borgmatic to run.

 If you run borgmatic in macOS with launchd, you may encounter permissions issues when reading files to backup.
 If that happens to you, you may be interested in an unofficial work-around for Full Disk Access.

 borgmatic includes a shell completion script (currently only for Bash and Fish) to support tab-completing borgmatic command-line actions and flags.
 Depending on how you installed borgmatic, this may be enabled by default.

 If completions aren't enabled, start by installing the